msgpo/shit/README.md

 # shit

-random stuff of varying quality
+random stuff of varying quality and low importance